lsst-ts/observatory-ops-docs/project/Templates/procedure-template.rst

 Precondition
 ^^^^^^^^^^^^

 ..
-This section should provide simple overview of prerequisites before executing the procedure; for example, state of equipment, telescope or seeing conditions or notifications prior to execution.
+This section should provide simple overview of preconditions before executing the procedure; for example, state of equipment, telescope or seeing conditions or notifications prior to execution.
 ..
 It is preferred to include them as a bulleted or enumerated list.
-..
-Do not include actions in this section.
-Any action by the user should be included at the beginning of the Procedure section below.
-For example: Do not include "Notify specified SLACK channel.
-Confirmation is not required."
-Instead, include this statement as the first step of the procedure, and include "Notification to specified SLACK channel." in the Prerequisites section.
 ..
 If there is a different procedure that is critical before execution, carefully consider if it should be linked within this section or as part of the Procedure section below (or both).

 - This is an example bullet of a precondition (Telescope azimuth must be at 0 degrees.)